alelievr/Modern-Rendering-Introduction/GPUArchitecture.md

 For example one of the most limiting things on the GPU right now is that it's impossible to run a GPU program from the GPU.
 It's always the CPU that triggers work on the GPU, but recently a new API is being designed to allow dispatching work from the GPU: the [Work Graphs](https://devblogs.microsoft.com/directx/d3d12-work-graphs/).

 It's still very new and not much implementation exists yet so I'm not going to use it in this course.
-What we'll try to do is to maximize the use of the GPU for every part of the renderer so when the Work Graph API becomes more widely implemented, we can transition to it pretty easily.
+What we'll try to do is to maximize the use of the GPU for every part of the renderer so when the Work Graph API becomes more widely implemented, we can transition to it easily.

 ## Resources